ANDROHKA/rpam-mod-for-vcod/README.md

 ### Recommendation:
 - Players: Check or copy your `config_mp.cfg` from your `main` folder into the `_rPAMv115*` folder.
 Normally, it transfers automatically when launching the mod for the first time.
-- Players: It is recommended you do clear you `main` folder
+- Players: It is recommended you clear you `main` folder.
    - <a href="github_images/cleared_main.png"><img src="github_images/cleared_main.png"/> </a>
 - Server Hosts: New players can download most of the required files directly by connecting to the game server by adding the following commands to the server config
 `seta sv_allowDownload "1"`